 - Doctor of Philosophy (Psychology) with Examiners’ Commendation for Outstanding Thesis, University of Wollongong, 2015

-- Bachelor of Psychology (Honours I), University of Wollongong, 2010
+- Bachelor of Psychology (Honours, Class I), University of Wollongong, 2010

-- Increase understanding of the biological bases of learning and memory processes in order to improve diagnosis and treatment for people experiencing cognitive difficulties in these domains
+- Increase understanding of the biological bases of cognitive processes to improve diagnosis and treatment for people at risk of cognitive decline

 - Cognitive Neuroscience